Sainte-Anne-des-Monts: Transportation

 The municipality is located along Quebec Route 132, which follows the coast of the Gaspé Peninsula.
 Quebec Route 299, locally called the Park Route, links Sainte-Anne-des-Monts to New Richmond, by taking a smooth and yet outstanding panoramic route through the boroughs.
 The same route also provides access to the Gaspésie National Park.

 The federal government manages a wharf with a pier for pleasure boats.

 The Sainte-Anne-des-Monts Aerodrome, with an asphalt runway, can be found on the outskirts of the municipality.

 Transport by rail is not available.

 Sainte-Anne-des-Monts is the center of collective transportation and para-transit for the Haute-Gaspésie area.

 Services

 Because of its size, the municipality is a node for a scattered population.
 There is a hospital, a CLSC, a high school, a police station, a court house, a cultural centre including an auditorium, libraries and several government offices servicing the area with regard to fishing and fauna.
 A college (CÉGEP) is located in Matane, only 90 km from Sainte-Anne-des-Monts.

-The municipality is the access point to the Parc de la Gaspésie, and offers a hotel, motels and restaurants.
-Popular chain restaurants and a chain convenience store can be found, such as Tim Hortons, Subway and Couche-Tard.
-There are two large grocery stores and gasoline stations.
+The municipality is the access point to the Parc de la Gaspésie.